Reading Time: 13 minutes

 When creating your social media marketing strategy, you should share content that is informative, educational, and entertaining alongside content designed to showcase your school.
 Many marketers follow the 80/20 principle, which states that 80% of your posts should be of interest to your personas, and 20% should be self-promotional.

-Keep that principle in mind as you plan out your social media posts.
-Make sure to spread out your lead generating content, such as an event signup page or an admissions guide, with awareness and engagement-building content like insightful articles and fun videos.
+Keep that principle in mind as you plan your social media posts.
+Make sure to combine lead-generating content, such as an event signup page or an admissions guide, with awareness and engagement-building content like insightful articles and fun videos.

-A social media scheduling tool can be useful for making sure you’re maintaining a content balance and organizing your strategy efficiently.
+A social media scheduling tool can be useful for maintaining a content balance and organizing your strategy efficiently.

-Many marketing automation programs offer social media organizers that make it easier for schools to both schedule and monitor their social posts.
+Many marketing automation programs offer social media organizers, making it easier for schools to schedule and monitor social media posts.

 Example: HubSpot’s social media scheduling platform helps ensure your posts go out at precisely the right time.